SolidLabResearch/Challenges/.github/ISSUE_TEMPLATE/scenario.md

 Example:
 - The user clicks on the "Log in" button.
 - The user is redirected to the login page of their Solid pod.
-- The user logs in.
+- The user logs in with username/password.
 - The user is redirected to the original application.
 - The user is greeted using their preferred name.
 -->